-The ECHO Central America/Caribbean Impact Team exists to:
+The ECHO Latin America/Caribbean Impact Team exists to:

 - Make appropriate technical information more widely available among persons and organizations who serve to alleviate hunger and improve the lives of small-scale farmers.